-Attorney Fred Pritzker and his team recently won $4.5 million for a young man who was sickened in this way.
+Attorney Eric Hageman and his team recently won $4.5 million for a young man who was sickened in this way.
 Tragically, he suffered permanent disability.
-You can contact Fred and his team for a free consultation and find out about getting compensation and justice.
+You can use the form below to contact Eric and his team for a free consultation and find out about getting compensation and justice.

 Listeriosis is the food-borne illness caused by Listeria monocytogenes bacteria.
 These bacteria are particularly deadly because, after they colonize (mulitply) in the intestines, they can easily move, via the blood and tissue, to other parts of the body, including the brain.
 These pathogens are small enough to breach the blood-brain barrier and cause meningitis, an infection of the meninges, the membranes that surround the brain and the spinal cord.

 This form of meningitis presents itself differently than other types because the bacterium can directly invade the cerebral cortex, posing additional complications.
 For example, seizures are often more frequent.
 It can be a long road to being able to walk and communicate well again.

 Our lawyers have helped many people who suffered permanent brain damage get compensation from corporate wrongdoers who sold contaminated food.

 This severe illness is caused by contaminated food.
 Past outbreaks have been caused by smoked salmon, soft cheese, raw milk, raw milk cheese (even hard varieties like gouda), sprouts, deli meat and prepackaged caramel apples.